JacobMrox/Resident-Evil-3-Classic-Rebirth-HD-Mod-Loader/README.md

 * Gemini - for the marvelous Classic Rebirth
 * TeamX - for their crazy good HD mod
+* Mister/Gh0st - for debugging bio3hd.asi and letting me know that it uses fopen instead of CreateFileA (Winapi)
 * CAPCOM - for making my favorite video game series of all time
 * Kauhiro Aoyam - for directing the best game ever
 * Yasuhisa Kawamura - for writing this amazing plot